United Kingdom

 Overview of grants available for managing hedgerow tree health, including funding under the Tree Health Pilot Scheme for felling, restocking, and biosecurity measures to control pests and diseases like ash dieback and oak processionary moth (OPM).

-Overview of the Tree Health Pilot Scheme (THP) for Hedgerow Trees
+What Is the Tree Health Pilot Scheme (THP)?

-The Tree Health Pilot Scheme (THP) is part of the broader initiative by the Forestry Commission and the Rural Payments Agency to support landowners dealing with tree health issues.
-Launched as a pilot project in selected regions, the THP focuses on managing tree pests and diseases, supporting biosecurity, and helping landowners implement best practices for tree health.
+The Tree Health Pilot Scheme (THP) is part of the Forestry Commission’s broader initiative to manage tree health and biosecurity issues.
+Targeted at landowners in selected regions, the scheme focuses on managing tree pests and diseases, reducing risks through biosecurity practices, and supporting sustainable replanting efforts.

-• Ash Dieback: Grants are available for the safe removal and replacement of ash trees affected by ash dieback.
-The scheme encourages replanting with a mix of species to improve resilience and biodiversity.
+• Ash Dieback: Grants are available to fell diseased ash trees and replant with a mix of resilient species to ensure hedgerow integrity.

-• Oak Processionary Moth (OPM): For areas with OPM infestations, funding is available for the removal of infected trees and replanting with species less susceptible to this pest.
+• Oak Processionary Moth (OPM): Funding supports the removal of infested oak trees and replanting with species less susceptible to OPM.

 Ash Dieback (Hymenoscyphus fraxineus)

-Ash dieback is a fungal disease that causes leaf loss, branch dieback, and ultimately the death of affected ash trees.
-It is widespread across England and poses a significant threat to hedgerow ash trees.
+Ash dieback is a fungal disease that causes leaf loss, branch dieback, and eventually tree death.
+It is one of the most widespread threats to hedgerow ash trees.

 • Grants Available: